 What would life be like if I feared God above all else?
 What if I became a “yes wife” and a “yes mom”?
-What if I chose to smile at the matchbox cars at the foot of my bed, diapers littering the bathroom floor, and the apples slices stuck to the wall like magnets?
+What if I chose to smile at the matchbox cars at the foot of my bed, diapers littering the bathroom floor, and the apple slices stuck to the wall like magnets?
 What if I hummed as I did the dishes?
 What if I wrapped my chipped fingernails around the little socks that are always unmatched?
 What if I turned toward my husband instead of away when he tells me I’m beautiful?

 During the Christmas break, we bundled up in our winter garb – sometimes right over our pajamas – and walked around in God’s glorious creation.
 On one of our outings, in the middle of a vacant field, on a lonely branch, sat the most magnificent cardinal.
 It’s fiery, red feathers stuck out as if someone decided to run stark naked through the field.